maxim2266/run/README.md

 In terms of the overall functionality `run` is more or less a replacement for [tini](https://github.com/krallin/tini).

+`run` is not designed for interactive mode, use shell instead.

 ### Installation
 The program can be compiled locally by running `make`, or `CC='musl-gcc -static' make` to produce a statically liked binary.
 Alternatively, a statically linked binary can be compiled